-“Guests” come to tea and visit, like Downton Abbey.
+Guests come to tea and visit, like in Downton Abbey.

 Customers buy things from us.

-If I say, “Be my guest at dinner,” that means I‘ll be buying your meal .
-You have zip responsibility to pay.
+If I say, "Be my guest at dinner," I'll buy your meal.

-It is the customer’s job to pay the bill, it is ours to help them do that.
+In retail, it is the customer's job to pay the bill; it is ours to help them do that.

 But retailers have kept ignoring customers.

-Dropped prices like some reality show contestant willing to do anything to win.
+Dropped prices like some reality show contestants willing to do anything to win.

-Under-appreciated what it took for customers to even come into our brick and mortar locations in the first place.
+Undervalued what it took for customers to even come into our brick-and-mortar locations in the first place.